-The full-scale input to the ADCs (0 dBFS) depends on AVDD.
-At AVDD = 3.3 V, the full-scale input level is 1.0 V rms.
-This full-scale analog input outputs a digital signal at -1.38 dBFS.
-This gain offset is built into the ADAU1361 to prevent clipping.
+The full-scale input to the ADCs (0 dBFS) is 1.0 V rms with AVDD = 3.3 V. This full-scale analog input will output a digital signal at -1.38 dBFS.
+This gain offset is built into the ADAU1961 to prevent clipping.
 The full-scale input level scales linearly with the level of AVDD.